Reading Time: 4 Minutes

-Whether it's communication with a vendor about services, or exchange of a contract with a potential client, emails about business with external parties are often considered higher level of importance.
+Whether it's communication with a vendor about services or a contract sent to a potential client, emails about business with external parties are often considered as a higher level of importance.

-This could be about anything from where to go for lunch that day to banter about the latest season of 'XYZ' on Netflix.
+This could be about anything from where to go for lunch (during healthier times, of course) to banter about the latest season of 'XYZ' on Netflix.
 These interactions can fill up inboxes fast and are usually considered lower levels of importance (even though last week's episode was really good).

 Screenshot 1: A general inbox with all three email types.
 The opened email would be considered Personal and ranked lowest in importance.

-While all email types build up in one inbox, the email with the contract should be managed and retained for a different length of time than the one about lunch spots.
+While all three email types build up in one inbox, the email with the contract should be managed and retained for a different length of time than the one deciding lunch.
 Retention periods will vary based on your organization's retention policies: those with higher importance will require a longer holding time (say, ten years) than those considered low importance (say, 90 days or no retention).

-We've acknowledged that these unorganized, cluttered inboxes need to be sorted for proper email management.
+These unorganized, cluttered inboxes clearly need to be sorted for proper email management and peace of mind.
 The first step to tidy them up?
 Categorization.